You are here:

 ** Percent of 88% share of net Anadarko Litigation proceeds.

 *** These are sites for which the U.S. and certain states provided covenants not to sue under the settlement agreement.

-Four separate environmental response trusts were created for the following sites due to the unique nature of the sites.
-The initial funding levels and the Anadarko Litigation percentage payouts for the four, non-multistate trusts, including allocations for administrative costs, are set forth in the table below.
+Four separate ERTs were created for the following sites due to the unique nature of the sites.
+The initial funding levels and the Anadarko Litigation percentage payouts for the four, non-multistate ERTs, including allocations for administrative costs, are set forth in the table below.

 |Site(s) Description/Lead Agency(ies)||Cash Funding*||Anadarko

 |Cimarron, Okla.||A former nuclear fuel processing facility in Cimarron, Oklahoma.
 The Nuclear Regulatory Commission and the state of Oklahoma are the lead agencies, with distinct responsibilities, for the trust.||$8,638,384||1.839%||Cimarron ERT Agreement (44pp, 281K)|